Careers at DLC

 - Proven ability to direct and manage a workload with multiple, often competing priorities.

 - Ability to develop and work within budgets and deadlines.

-- Proficiency in Microsoft Word, data base management (e.g.: Raiser’s Edge, E-Tapestry), Excel, PowerPoint, and Publisher (Indesign a plus).
+- Proficiency in Microsoft Word, and an in-depth and proven working knowledge of data base management (e.g.: Raiser’s Edge, E-Tapestry), Excel, PowerPoint, and Publisher (Indesign a plus).